inductiva/inductiva/tutorials/simulators/OpenFASTAdvanced_Part4.md

 built the required DLL, and executed the simulation on a cost-effective cloud machine.
 While running a single case on the cloud may not always be the best option due to CPU clock speed limitations, the real advantage of Inductiva lies in its ability to scale simulations effortlessly.
-Now, in Part 2, we’ll leverage this power to run hundreds of OpenFAST simulations in parallel, drastically reducing total computation time.
+Now, we'll leverage this power to run hundreds of OpenFAST simulations in parallel, drastically reducing total computation time.